Real Estate Strategies in Investing: McKnight 500+ Properties

 With this new knowledge, McKnight was ready and waiting to get back to Australia to prove his new skills.

-So we’d made 15 grand to buy a house and then we would sell it on vendor terms and try and get as much of the deposit as we could and then we would get the positive cash flow difference on what we brought it for and sold it for and what our mortgage was and our interest rate and that was all well and good and then the government introduced the first homeowners grant and then all of the sudden the number of people who could take advantage of what we were offering exploded.
+So we’d made 15 grand to buy a house, and then we would sell it on vendor terms.
+To get as much of the deposit as we could.
+Then we would get the positive cash flow difference on what we brought it for and sold it for, and what our mortgage was and our interest rate and that was all well and good.
+And then the government introduced the first homeowners grant, and then all of the sudden the number of people who could take advantage of what we were offering exploded.

 Next, you’ll hear how McKnight quickly build up his absurdly large portfolio, one deal at a time.

 So Dave and I saw the writing on the wall but while it was great to have the positive cash flow from vendor finance sales it was finite, it would end and so we took those lump sums that we got and this was Dave’s initiative and kudos to him.
 He went down to Tasmania and started buying blocks of units altogether.
 Dave would source them and buy them and that was how we moved out of vendor financing into traditional rentals and so we would employ this principle called multiplication by division where we buy a house for 50 kept the number simple, it would go up to 100, we’d sell it at 100 and buy back two $50,000 houses in another emerging area and that’s how we brought so much property so quickly.
 It sounds flippant; it sounds like that’s the highlights, but it was one deal at a time.